molgenis/vip-annotate/src/main/resources/README_GFF3.txt

-   Note: There may be multiple gene features on a single assembly annotated with the same GeneID dbxref because they are considered to be different parts or alleles of the same gene.
+   Note: There may be multiple gene features on a single assembly annotated with the same GeneID dbxref because they are considered to be different fragments or alleles of the same gene.
 In these cases, it's possible for the gene features to be annotated with different gene_biotype values, such as protein_coding and transcribed_pseudogene or protein_coding and other.